tudelft3d/city2InfraGML/CityGML_Infra_ADE_v01/README.md

 ### InfraGML

 [InfraGML]( https://www.khronos.org/gltf/) is the GML based implementation of the LandInfra conceptual model.
 LandInfra covers land and civil engineering infrastructure facilities, such as roads, buildings, railways, projects, alignment, survey, land features and land division.
-InfraGML is published as an 8 part standard and each part has a separate schema (XSD ﬁle): Core, Features, Projects, Alignments, Roads, Railways, Survey and LandDivision.
+InfraGML is published as an 8 part standard and each part has a separate schema (XSD file): Core, Features, Projects, Alignments, Roads, Railways, Survey and LandDivision.

 ### Coming soon
-LandInfra Survey in the Infra ADE.
+Full LandInfra Survey in the Infra ADE.

 Conditions for use
 ---------------------